AtlantixJJ/AtlantixJJ.github.io/_posts/2016-9-6-Theano-Speech-Recognition-Using-CTC-Build-from-Zero.md

 {% endhighlight %}

- Well you may notice in the loss function testing part, you cannot do as I propose.
-Because I am experimenting on TIMIT dataset and transformed the dataset.
+ Well you may notice in the loss function testing part, you cannot do as I suggest.
+Because I am experimenting on TIMIT dataset and I have transformed the dataset.
 So it is of no use even if I post the entire code : ).
+Here I am just showing you the core implementation of a CTC network.

  Now we are going to differentiate the network.
 In this step, I apply `Adadelta` and reuse `Deep Learning Tutorial's lstm.py`.
-I wrap the process of compilation into a class, to which I may add more optimizers. ( Am I going to write a ,eh.., something like keras in the future? )
+I wrap the process of compilation into a class, to which I may add more optimizers. ( Am I going to write a ,eh.., another keras in the future? )

 {%highlight python%}
  class NetworkCompiler(object):